smcclatchy/introductory-statistics-with-r/_episodes/12-descriptive-calculations.md

 ~~~
 {: .output}

 The mean is one statistical summary showing the _central tendency_ of the data.
-It is the most commonly used measure of central tendency, however, it is sensitive to _outliers_.
-Extreme values pull the mean toward them and have a disproportional effect on its value.
-The median value is another measure of central tendency as
+It is the most commonly used measure of central tendency, however, it is
+sensitive to _outliers_.
+Extreme values pull the mean toward them and have a
+disproportional effect on its value.
+The median value is another measure of
-well as a measure of _position_.
-This value lies directly in the center of the ordered data with half of the values above and half below it.
-It is not
+central tendency as well as a measure of _position_.
+This value lies directly in
+the center of the ordered data with half of the values above and half below it.
-sensitive to extreme values - only its rank in the ordered values is considered.
+It is not sensitive to extreme values - only its rank in the ordered values is
+considered.
+In the plot below, the median lies directly at the center of the
+60 data values when they are ordered from smallest to
+largest.

 ![tumor size density plot](../fig/density-plot.png)
+The distribution of tumor sizes shows a right skew, in which the mean is pulled
+to the right of the median by a few very large tumors.
+Values on the x-axis with
+a greater density on the y-axis (e.g. between 42-45 mm<sup>3</sup>) have a
+higher probability of occurring, while those with a lower density (e.g. between
+71-74 mm<sup>3</sup>) have a low probability of occurring.

+## The mean
+The mean of the distribution is the average of all the values that make up that
-Summarize tumor size for day 0 with the mean.
+distribution.
+In the case of tumor size, the mean for day 0 is summarized as:

 ~~~